 Gordon is a ranked lawyer with Chambers and Partners, who noted in their 2019 publication:

 Gordon Barr is highly regarded by both peers and clients, who highlight his extensive experience in the market.
 One satisfied client remarked: “Gordon is very professional and has vast knowledge of DIFC employment laws.
 He always provides the right legal guidance and has good interpersonal skills.”
 Peers also “rate him very highly,” explaining: “He has been an employment lawyer his entire career,” elaborating that because of this, “he sees the bigger picture and is very pragmatic and practical”.

 Gordon is a regular speaker via UAE media outlets and at industry events, and has contributed to a number of significant legal publications.

-- Providing employment input in respect of a transaction within the pharma sector being the largest asset swap transaction to date;
+- Providing employment advice in respect of a transaction within the pharma sector being the largest asset swap transaction to date.

-- Advising a leading multinational technology company in respect of the acquisition of a competitor and the resultant ongoing harmonization exercise;
+- Advising a leading multinational technology company on the acquisition of a competitor and the resultant ongoing harmonization exercise.

-- Advising a number of clients upon the introduction of employee share option plans and phantom share schemes.
+- Advising a number of clients on the introduction of employee share option plans, LTIPs and phantom share schemes.

 2003 – Dip LP, University of Aberdeen